 Coronavirus Covid-19: Please see the 'Coronavirus News' page for other information about current services in church and online alternatives: click HERE.

-Prayer group: Sylvia writes: From Thursday 10th June, from 7-8pm, we hope to be able to meet together in the garden at Holy Trinity Church, and you are all invited.
+Prayer group: Sylvia writes: Each Thursday from 7-8pm, weather permitting, we are meeting together in the garden at Holy Trinity Church, and you are all invited.
 Bring your own garden chair, flask of tea and blanket!!
 We pray about absolutely anything that God wants us to pray about, which includes everything to do with the life of the 'Village'.
-Eventually, when we are allowed, we will be able to go in the prayer room again, and I will provide the tea!!
+Eventually, when we are allowed, we will be able to go in the prayer room again, and will provide the tea!!

 Holy Trinity Church car park: Please note that 24-hour parking controls are now in place to reserve parking in the car park for legitimate users.
 The scheme is being managed for us by “ParkingEye” and is similar to that used at the pool and some local pubs.
 The controls will not be operational for services, but you will need to ensure, when visiting at other times, that your registration number is keyed into one of the pads situated in each of our buildings, or risk suffering a fine.